bashyauri/school-management-system/README.md

-An application that handles all the activities of student including admission promotion etc.
+An application that handles all the activities of Student including admission,promotion and payments etc.